nnance/iot-homekit-gcp/README.md

 #### Google Cloud IoT Core

 The Google Cloud Core provides a [MQTT](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge) and [HTTP](https://cloud.google.com/iot/docs/how-tos/http-bridge) Bridge to receive state changes from devices and to send commands.

+[This](https://www.influxdata.com/blog/how-to-integrate-google-core-iot-with-influxdata/) is an article on How to Use Google Core IoT with InfluxData

+[Guest post](https://cloud.google.com/blog/products/gcp/guest-post-building-iot-applications-with-mqtt-and-google-cloud-pubsubtions?hl=be): Building IoT applications with MQTT and Google Cloud Pub/Sub